Isoperimetric inequalities for Neumann eigenvalues on bounded domains in rank-1 symmetric spaces: Introduction

 For bounded simply connected planer domains, applying Szeg\"o's conformal map technique one can prove

 where $B$ is a round disk with $|B|=|\Omega|$.
-Moreover estimate \eqref{1.3} is sharp with equality holds on round balls.
+Moreover estimate \eqref{1.3} is sharp and the equality holds on round balls.
 In 1993, Ashbaugh and Benguria \cite{AB93} improved \eqref{1.3} by removing the assumption of simply connectedness, and conjectured that \begin{conjecture} For any bounded domain $\Omega$ in $\R^n$ ($n\ge 3$), it holds

-and the equality occurs if and only if $\Omega$ is a round ball. \end{conjecture} We refer to \cite{As99, He06} and references therein for some progress towards this conjecture.
-Recently, Wang and Xia \cite{WX22} made an important progress, which supports Conjecture \ref{con1} well.
-Precisely, they proved \begin{theorem}[\cite{WX22}] For any bounded domain $\Omega$ in $\R^n$ ($n\ge 3$), it holds
+where $B$ is a round ball in $\R^n$ with $|B|=|\Omega|$.
+Moreover the equality occurs if and only if $\Omega$ is a round ball. \end{conjecture} We refer to \cite{As99, He06} and references therein for some progress towards this conjecture.
+Recently, Wang and Xia \cite{WX23} made an important progress, which supports Conjecture \ref{con1} well.
+Precisely, they proved \begin{theorem}[\cite{WX23}] For any bounded domain $\Omega$ in $\R^n$ ($n\ge 3$), it holds

-and the equality occurs if and only if $\Omega$ is a round ball. \end{theorem} Wang and Xia \cite{WX22} also proved that inequality \eqref{1.4} holds true for bounded domains in hyperbolic space; Benguria, Brandolini and Chiacchio proved \eqref{1.4} for bounded domains in a hemisphere \cite{BBC20} later.
+where $B$ is a round ball in $\R^n$ having the same volume as $\Omega$.
+Moreover the equality occurs if and only if $\Omega$ is a round ball. \end{theorem} Wang and Xia \cite{WX23} also proved that inequality \eqref{1.4} holds true for bounded domains in hyperbolic space; Benguria, Brandolini and Chiacchio proved \eqref{1.4} for bounded domains in a hemisphere \cite{BBC20} later.
 Besides, Wang and Xia \cite{WX21} proved a similar result as \eqref{1.4} for the ratio of Dirichlet eigenvalues.

 In 1996 Aithal and Santhanam \cite{AS96} proved that Szeg\"o-Weineberger inequality holds true for bounded domains in noncompact rank-1 symmetric spaces, and domains contained in a geodesic ball of radius $i(M)/4$ in compact rank-1 symmetric spaces.
 Here and thereafter $i(M)$ denotes the injectivity radius of $M$ when $M$ is compact.
 Naturally, one may consider the Conjecture \ref{con1} in rank-1 symmetric spaces.
 Regarding Theorem \ref{thm}, we consider Wang-Xia type estimate \eqref{1.4} on bounded domains in the remaining rank-1 symmetric spaces, and prove sharp isoperimetric inequalities for both compact and noncompact rank-1 symmetric spaces in this paper.
 Our first result is a sharp isoperimetric inequality for Neumann eigenvalues on bounded domains in compact rank-1 symmetric spaces. \begin{theorem} Let $\Omega$ be a bounded domain with smooth boundary, contained in a geodesic ball of radius $\frac{i(M)}{4}$ in a compact rank-1 symmetric space $M$ with real dimension $m=kn$ (cf. Section \ref{sect2}).
 Let